 Amidst the disruption, new opportunities are developing.
 As old jobs are eliminated by technology, there is a need for workers who can adapt and utilize the technology that is revolutionizing our increasingly global working world.
 As these new industries and markets come online, jobs and career tracks emerge.

-Please join The Philanthropy Roundtable to explore programs and pathways that funders can support to provide workers with the choice and flexibility to gain buildable skills and increase their immediate earning potential.
-How are innovative K-12 schools, community colleges and other higher education institutions, along with employers and nonprofits, providing skills-based training?
-Most importantly, especially for entry-level workers, how are they integrating the training with the essential life skills, social capital, and social networks, to jumpstart work and upward mobility?
+At this event, The Philanthropy Roundtable explored programs and pathways that funders can support to provide workers with the choice and flexibility to gain buildable skills and increase their immediate earning potential.

 - Designing K-12 education to provide youth with essential life skills

 - Fast tracks to jobs through post-secondary credentialing